 It’s beautiful, its exciting, there is so much to see, and you can now fly direct from Heathrow!

 Why not take a look at our video of the whole trip

-An eight day trip to Rwanda with World Fusion Tours (worldfusiontours.com) including ground transport and accommodation at Kigali Marriott (B&B), Inzu Lodge, Villa Gorilla (Full Board) and Ruzizi Lodge (Full Board) starts from $2415pp min 2 pax
+An eight day Holiday in Rwanda with World Fusion Tours (worldfusiontours.com) including ground transport and accommodation at Kigali Marriott (B&B), Inzu Lodge, Villa Gorilla (Full Board) and Ruzizi Lodge (Full Board) starts from $2415pp min 2 pax

 To get involved with Friends of Rwandan Rugby do contact firstname.lastname@example.org